jaalto/project--shell-script-performance-and-portability/README.md

 # SHELL SCRIPT PERFORMANCE TESTS

-How can you make shell scripts to run faster?
+How can you make shell scripts run faster?
-That's the question these test cases on aim to answer.
+That's the question these test cases aim to answer.

 - [RESULTS](./doc/RESULTS.md)
 - [RESULTS-BRIEF](./doc/RESULTS-BRIEF.txt)